basnijholt/nijho.lt/content/post/advent-of-open-source/posts/day_02.md

 * Tens of thousands of active users
 * Available in 20+ languages
 * One of the most installed custom integrations
+* Featured in several YouTube videos and podcasts
 * Dedicated parameter visualization web app

 ## Challenges We Solved